lexman/ex-continuous-processing/README.md

 We'll also change the main rule of the Makefile, because now the purpose of the project is to publish :

-    all: valid.txt
+    all: pushed.txt

-Let's see what it does :
+Let's see what it does (it there was no change in the wikipedia page) :

-    $ make pushed.txt
+    $ make
+    > git add ../data/sp500-companies.csv
+    > git commit -m "[data][skip ci] automatic update" || exit 0
+    > # On branch master
+    > # Your branch is up-to-date with 'origin/master'.
+    > #
+    > # Untracked files:
+    > #	List_of_S%26P_500_companies.html
+    > #	valid.txt
+    > #
+    > nothing added to commit but untracked files present
+    > git push publish
+    > Warning: Permanently added the RSA host key for IP address '192.30.252.131' to the list of known hosts.
-    > blabla
+    > Everything up-to-date
+    > echo "Update has been pushed if there was a change" > pushed.txt

+Now we'd need to run from travis rather than our workstation.

 ## Run the project with travis-ci